 I love reading stories where there are plenty of strong women roaming about.
 I love it when a woman falls in love with another woman.

 But when the majority of women in the novel find every other woman sexy, it feels a bit unbelievable to me.

 Everyone has different tastes, so just because the women are lesbians, that doesn’t mean they find all other lesbians attractive.

 Lesbian In Distress

-As always, if you have any questions, comments, or concerns, feel free to leave them below and I’ll be more than happy to get back to you.
+And if you have any questions or concerns, feel free to leave them down in the comment section and I would be more than happy to get back to you.